Class: StepperMotor::Journey

 # on this same object again.
 This will be the case if the steps are performed inline

-# and not via background jobs (which reload the model)
+# and not via background jobs (which reload the model).
+This should actually be solved

 @reattempt_after = nil